espocrm/documentation/docs/development/view.md

         // initializing logic
         setup: function () {
-            // calling parent setup method, you can omit it Dep.prototype.setup.call(this);
+            // Calling the parent `setup` method, you can omit it.
+            Dep.prototype.setup.call(this);

             this.someParam1 = 'test 1';